-Regular exercise is one way to achieve this.
-It not only keeps us healthy but also processes the stresses that can arise in a churning world.
-It reconnects us with our bodies, which helps us to centre and ground.
-But with such busy lives, how can we find the time for exercise?
+One way to achieve this is through regular exercise.
+This not only keeps us healthy but also helps us process the stress we can naturally feel in a churning world.
+But when we all live such busy lives, how can we find the time?

-Useful amounts of exercise needn’t take long.
-John Ratey, psychiatrist at Harvard Medical School, says that:
+John Ratey, psychiatrist at Harvard Medical School, says that useful exercise needn’t take long:

-“Even 10 minutes of activity changes your brain.”
+“Even ten minutes of activity changes your brain.”

-If you don’t even have 10 minutes, The New York Times has published a series of exercises that take just seven minutes to complete.
+If you don’t have ten minutes, The New York Times has published a series of exercises that take just seven minutes to complete.
 These are shown in the Scientific Seven Minute Workout, below.
 The only ‘equipment’ you need are a wall and a chair.

 Diagrams for the Scientific SEVEN-Minute Workout :